 In 2016, the oil and gas industry was devastated.
 Workers who had ridden the boom were making good money, lost their jobs.
 Canadian Association of Petroleum Producers estimated we lost 44,000 of them.
 Stats Canada believed 33,049 were lost in Alberta.
 Cities across the province immediately felt the pain.
 Every Albertan’s face was tainted by worry.

 Many people laid off were able to collect EI, but it made things tight.
 Talk on the coffee row was filled with stories of long-time oil and gas guys selling their homes, vehicles, and other things to make ends meet.
 Or, they were foreclosed on or went bankrupt waiting for their jobs to come back.
 Suicide rates jumped by 30%.

-So, in addition to EI, the industry they had experience in received generous support from the provincial and federal governments as well as Albertans.
-Again: Albertans and Canadians were encouraged to rally around them, and the industry, to make sure they knew they were supported.
+So, in addition to EI, the industry they had experience in received generous support from the provincial and federal governments and Albertans.
+Again: Albertans and Canadians were encouraged to rally around them and the industry to ensure they knew they were supported.
 And they were.